Skip to main content

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Dog Bite accidents in San Antonio frequently occur along major corridors including I-35, I-10, US-281, Loop 410.
+Dog Bite cases in San Antonio frequently arise along major corridors including I-35, I-10, US-281, Loop 410.
 San Antonio has a population of approximately 1.5 million residents, making it the second largest city in Texas and the seventh largest in the United States

-High-risk accident areas in San Antonio include I-35 and I-10 interchange (downtown San Antonio), US-281 North corridor through Stone Oak, Loop 410 and US-281 interchange, I-10 West corridor near the Medical Center, Bandera Road (SH-16) corridor on the northwest side.
-If you have been injured in a dog bite accident near any of these locations, our attorneys can help.
+High-risk areas in San Antonio include I-35 and I-10 interchange (downtown San Antonio), US-281 North corridor through Stone Oak, Loop 410 and US-281 interchange, I-10 West corridor near the Medical Center, Bandera Road (SH-16) corridor on the northwest side.
+If you have been injured near any of these locations, our attorneys can help.

 • Bexar County reports over 50,000 traffic crashes annually, with hundreds resulting in fatalities